gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 Best for:

-- **Regression tests for known bugs.** Pin the exact interleaving that triggers a bug.
-Fix it.
-Test stays green.
+- **Regression tests for known bugs.** Pin the exact interleaving that triggers a bug and fix it; the test stays green.
 - **Coverage of rare code paths.** Force the sequence that triggers that one `except` branch.
 - **Documentation of concurrency contracts.** A blanket test reads like a specification.

-The trade-off: you have to know what scenario to test. blanket won't discover bugs, it reproduces ones you understand.
+The trade-off: you have to know what scenario to test. blanket does not discover bugs; it reproduces ones you understand.
 Ideal workflow: an SMC tool or DST harness finds bugs, blanket pins them as regression tests.

 ## Related reading